recoverysource/handbook/project/getting-started.rst

 (i.e. "website administrator") for their local 12-Step group.

-Like any role, this position requires specific skills, and not every person will be willing to learn or able to learn these skills. :ref:`Recovery Source
-<project>` provides this handbook, other website solutions, and other support
-options, but only the reader can determine if they are the type of person who can/should fill this role.
+Like any role, this position requires specific skills, and not every person will be willing (or able) to learn these skills. :ref:`Recovery Source <project>` provides this handbook, other website solutions, and other support options, but only the reader can determine if they are the type of person who can/should fill this role.